 (Updated, November 15, 2019 — OTG successfully obtained documents showing General Dynamics was in fact integrally involved in approving, or denying, which family a child could live with while seeking immigration benefits, beyond its “third party verification” contract.
 The company is involved in screening, reviewing and approving immigration applications on thousands of children each year.
 It is also tasked with training and oversight of the HHS network of child detention facilities across the country.)

-Open the Government filed suit against the Department of Health and Human Services recently under the Freedom of Information Act (FOIA) for failing to provide records on one of its contractors.
-The lawsuit stems from a FOIA request, originally opened in December 2018, made by Freddy Martinez, Policy Analyst at OTG, after reviewing documents provided by a whistleblower.
+Open The Government filed suit against the Department of Health and Human Services recently under the Freedom of Information Act (FOIA) for failing to provide records on one of its contractors.
+The lawsuit stems from a FOIA request, originally opened in December 2018, made by Freddy Martinez, a policy analyst at OTG, after reviewing documents provided by a whistleblower.
 The documents pertain to General Dynamics, a major defense contractor, which is deeply integrated in the process of detaining children for ICE.
 The full scope of the contract and its involvement with child detention is currently unknown.